CiaranHickey5/Asgn1-WAD2/README.md

   Able to sort the movie list by either highest rating (default), alphabetical order or newest release date.
 - Feature 8: Movie videos
   Displays the videos of a particular movie and each videos name.
+- Feature 9: Similar movies
+  Displays a list of similar movies based on the original movie id selected.
+Can add to favourites list like other pages.

 ## Setup requirements.